codeburps/o3de.org/content/features/_index.md

 ---
-title: KEY FEATURES
+title: FEATURES
 linkTitle: Features
+layout: feature_landing
 ---
-Developed with cutting-edge, real-time graphics and complex interactions in mind, the **Open 3D Engine (O3DE)** allows you to create captivating experiences using a suite of tools wrapped in a modular framework that you can modify and extend with your preferred development tools.
+Create captivating experiences with O3DE, using a suite of tools developed for cutting-edge, real-time graphics, and complex interactions.